rananjanbanerjee/academic-projects/README.md

-# academic-projects
+# Academic Projects
-Collection of academic finance and econometrics projects
+This repository contains academic work in statistics and econometrics.
+Projects are currently being organized and documented.